The Doctor and Student

 Cover page of a 1593 edition of The Doctor and Student, printed by Richard Tottel.
 Collection of the British Library.

 The Doctor and Student: Or Dialogues between a Doctor of Divinity and a Student in the Laws of England is a legal treatise by Christopher St. Germain, first published in the early 16th century.
 As its name suggests, the work is structured as a set of dialogues between the eponymous doctor, a doctor of divinity; and a student of the English common law.
 Doctor and Student explores the relationship between the common law and equity and distinguishes a number of sources of legal principles.
 It was an important text for English law students at least until William Blackstone's Commentaries on the Laws of England was published in the mid-18th century.

 Textual history

-Doctor and Student was originally published in Latin, in two separate dialogues.
+The Doctor and Student was originally published in Latin, in two separate dialogues.
 It was written anonymously.
 The first dialogue was first published in Latin in 1523 by John Rastell; the second was first published in English on 24 November 1530 by Peter Treveris.
 Various other editions, with significant alterations in content, were published in the early 1530s.
 The two dialogues have been printed together since 1543.
 In total, 21 editions of the dialogues (published either separately or jointly) were released before 1600.